Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning: Conclusions

 \section{Conclusions}

-In this paper, we have considered a VFL system, where the SOVs and OPVs in a vehicular network collaborate to train an ML model under the orchestration of the RSU.
+This paper has considered a VFL system, where the SOVs and OPVs in a vehicular network collaborate to train an ML model under the orchestration of the RSU.
 A VEDS algorithm has been proposed to optimize the VFL training performance under energy constraints and channel uncertainty of vehicles.
-Convergence analysis has been performed to transform the implicit FL loss function into the number of successful aggregations.
-Then, a derivative-based drift-plus-penalty method has been proposed to convert the long-term stochastic optimization problem into an online MINLP problem, and a theoretical performance guarantee has been provided for the proposed transformation by bounding the performance gap between the online and offline solutions.
-Based on the analysis of the scheduling priority, the MINLP problem has been further reduced to a set of convex optimization problems, which can be efficiently solved using the interior-point method.
-Experimental results have illustrated that our proposed framework is robust under different vehicle speeds.
-The test accuracy is increased by $3.18\%$ for the CIFAR-10 dataset, and the ADE is reduced by $10.21\%$ for the Argoverse dataset.
+A convergence analysis has been performed to transform the implicit FL loss function into the number of successful aggregations.
+Then, a derivative-based drift-plus-penalty method has been proposed to convert the long-term stochastic optimization problem into an online MINLP problem, and a theoretical performance guarantee has been provided to bound the performance gap between the online and offline solutions.
+Based on the analysis of the scheduling priority, the MINLP problem has been further reduced to a set of convex optimization problems, solved by the interior-point method.
+Experimental results have demonstrated the robustness of the framework under varying vehicle speeds.
+The test accuracy is increased by $4.20\%$ for the CIFAR-10 dataset, and the ADE is reduced by $9.82\%$ for the Argoverse dataset.

+In the future, we plan to extend our current framework by incorporating sparsification and quantization to reduce the communication overhead.
+Furthermore, we aim to develop scheduling strategies that consider the diverse distributions of local datasets across different to increase the model robustness and generalization.
+We will also explore the application of our proposed method on a broader range of datasets, including tasks such as autonomous driving object detection and semantic segmentation.
+These future developments will address current limitations and expand the practical applicability of our framework to complex and diverse scenarios.

 \appendices